The 12 Best Camping Sites in Iceland (2026 Update)

 Camping is one of the best options if you are looking for a great way to experience the beauty of Iceland’s nature.
 Here are our top twelve favorite campsites in Iceland.

-Exploring Iceland on a camper is probably one of the best ways to travel in the summertime.
-Although the temperature may not be as high as you are used to during the summer, there is something exceptional when it comes to camping in Iceland.
-And the best thing about it is that there are campgrounds all over the country, and it is a very cheap option compared to Hotels, Airbnb, and Hostels.
+Exploring Iceland in a camper is probably one of the best ways to travel in the summertime.
+Although the temperatures may not be as high as you are used to during the summer, there is something exceptional when it comes to camping in Iceland.
+And the best thing about it is that there are well-equipped camping grounds all over the country, and it is a very affordable option compared to hotels, Airbnbs, and Hostels.

 There are many ways to camp in Iceland.
-You can rent a campervan or a 4x4 vehicle with a rooftop tent.
-Renting a 4x4 camper gives you the benefit of being able to explore the highlands of Iceland.
+You can go tent camping, rent a campervan, or choose a 4x4 vehicle with a rooftop tent.
+Renting a 4x4 camper gives you the benefit of being able to explore the Icelandic Highlands by driving on F-roads.

-If you have found your car rental in Iceland and plan to travel with a regular tent, you can use the modern facilities at all campsites across the country.
-Each campsite will have excellent facilities such as toilets and showers.
-You will also easily find a campground with washing machines, a kitchen, and free Wi-Fi.
+Once you have booked your car rental in Iceland and plan to travel with a traditional tent, you can take advantage of the modern facilities at campsites across the country.
+Most camping sites in Iceland offer excellent amenities, including hot showers and toilets.
+You will also easily find many campgrounds equipped with laundry facilities, shared kitchen facilities, electricity hookups, and free Wi-Fi.

-There is no wonder why Icelandic people go camping every weekend during the summer month.
-We have created a list of our top campsites across Iceland.
+It’s no wonder locals head out on camping trips every weekend during the summer months.
+With the midnight sun offering endless daylight and good weather, summer provides the perfect opportunity to experience the country’s natural beauty.
+To help you plan your Iceland adventure, we have curated a list of our favorite campsites across the country.
 Read this blog and get to know why these are our top 12 campsites in Iceland.

-Reykjavík Camping Site is a family-friendly camping site located in the heart of Reykjavík.
-The camping site offers a variety of activities for families and children, such as a playground, a swimming pool, and a picnic area.
-Reykjavík Camping Site is also great for enjoying the beautiful Icelandic nature, with hiking trails and a nature reserve nearby.
-Reykjavík Camping Site is the perfect place to enjoy the best of both worlds – the bustling city life of Reykjavík and the breathtaking beauty of Iceland.
+Reykjavík campground is also great for enjoying the beautiful Icelandic nature, with scenic hiking trails, the Laugardalur Valley nature reserve and the city's Botanical Gardens nearby.
+This campground is the perfect place to enjoy the best of both worlds – easy access to the bustling city life of downtown Reykjavík and the breathtaking beauty of Iceland.

 Facilities: Modern facilities available with showers, free wifi, an open BBQ, an outside sink with hot and cold water, and electricity for RVs.